2019: 11 GP, 10 GS, 0 G, 2 A in 926 min.

 Chambers re-signed with the club on January 10, 2019.
 He started in Steel FC's season-opening match at Birmingham (March 10), serving as team captain and helping to lead the Steel to their first win of the 2019 season.
-Chambers also started in the match against North Carolina (March 16).
+Chambers also started in the matches against North Carolina (March 16), Memphis (March 24) and Pittsburgh (March 30).
+He provided his first two assists of 2019 in a start at Swope Park (April 6) and then started the following match against Charleston (April 13).
+Chambers made a substitute appearance in the match at Charlotte (April 16) and then returned to the starting lineup in the matches against Indy (April 20) and at Loudoun (May 3).
+He started in the matches against Atlanta (May 12) and Ottawa (May 19).

 2018: 29 GP, 29 GS, 5 G, 1 A in 2,575 min.